markmead/hyperui/data/posts/how-to-write-better-tailwindcss.md

 date: 04/17/2022
 emoji: 🧐
 seo:
-  title: How to Write Better Tailwind CSS
+  title: Tips & Tricks for Writing Better Tailwind CSS
   description: I've been writing Tailwind CSS for since 2018 and have come across a few tips and tricks to make your code look and perform better.
 ---